Mammals

 Okapi

-The okapi is shy, secretive, and diurnal (active during the day).
-It is usually solitary and it follows a well-trodden network of trails.
+The okapi is shy and secretive.
+Usually solitary, it follows a well-trodden network of trails.

 Red River Hog